Francesca Posted on February 26 2018

 BE PRESENT WITH YOURSELF

-However, a high percentage of people in the modern western world struggle to land into this second phase and relax; they unconsciously tend to keep their bodies in a constant state of tension sustained by a high level of hormones like cortisol.
-For many, feeling stressed is such a usual feeling to become ordinary.
+However, a significant percentage of people in the modern Western world struggle to transition into this second phase and relax.
+Unconsciously, we tend to maintain their bodies in a constant state of tension fueled by elevated levels of hormones like cortisol.
+For many, feeling stressed has become so commonplace that it seems ordinary.

-I know that stepping out of the wheel of "doing+doing+doing" is tricky, but you could be surprised by the progress you can make by intentionally coming back to yourself and choosing to practice some simple strategies.
+I understand that breaking free from the cycle of constant "doing+doing+doing" can be challenging, but you might be surprised by the progress you can achieve by deliberately returning to yourself and opting to practice some straightforward strategies.

-You only need a few seconds of conscious breathing.
+All it takes is a few seconds of mindful breathing.

 Breathing is the ultimate tool to reconnect yourself to the present and make conscious and meaningful decisions.
 Just then, you can take the right actions to achieve what you want in the short and long run.

-When we don't break the crazy running in the wheel of stress, we're the worst version of us.
+When we fail to break free from the relentless cycle of stress, we become the worst version of ourselves.

 The Good Stress: